MaybeAnonymous/mad/README.md

 also remember that this is a work in progress, if anything important is missing, tell me

-these dotfiles contain dwm and bspwm
+these dotfiles contain dwm && bspwm

 i do not plan on making an installation script, and i expect you to know what you're doing